goeunchae/Business-Analytics_1/README.md

 ## 1-2 Supervised Variable Selection

-Conducting supervised variable selection in 3-way with regression dataset (california house price).
+Conduct supervised variable selection in 3-way with regression dataset (California house price).
 Overall R-squared is not that great but we still see the difference between among seleciton methods.